aceeric/ociregistry/docs/docs/load-testing.md

 To support this the test driver supports two modes.
 If the `--prune` arg is specified then each goroutine will prune the images it pulled on each pass.
 On the next pass through for that goroutine, the _Ociregistry_ will have to re-pull from the upstream again.
 If the `--prune` arg is **not** specified then each goroutine will simply be pulling from cache which will measure a different behavior in the server.

-Note that since pruning itself introduces locking and load on the server it distorts the pull-through test somewhat but there's no other way to test a large volume of concurrent pulls without loading the upstream with hundreds of thousands of images.
+Note that since pruning itself introduces locking and load on the server it distorts the pull-through test somewhat but there's no other way to test a large volume of concurrent pulls without loading the upstream with a significant number of images.

 ## Test Preparation